 The Cyberwatching.eu held its 12th webinar entitled “A visual guide to the EU Cybersecurity project landscape” last 2nd of April at 11 AM CET.

-This webinar will introduce the Cyberwatching Project Radar, how it works, and how the gathered data is processed and visualised.
+This webinar introduced the Cyberwatching Project Radar, how it works, and how the gathered data is processed and visualised.
 A live demonstration will show how to use the radar, how to interpret the results, and where to find more information.

 This tool addresses key areas of interests for projects themselves, and for funding agencies: